Skip to content

 _Example: Only apply cost allocation where environment is production._

-For example, let's take a **proportional by spend** allocation rule.
-Say you're allocating shared costs to the team tag.
-Filter by `aws_product:ec2` to create an allocation that proportionally distributes shared costs costs based on each team's EC2 spend.
+**Example**: For a **proportional by spend** allocation rule that distributes shared costs to teams, you could filter by `aws_product:ec2` to base the allocation on each team's EC2 spend rather than their total cloud spend.

 - **Proportional by spend**: Let's say you allocate shared costs to the team tag, proportional to how much each team spends.
 You can add a filter, creating a cost allocation that is proportional to how much team spends on `aws_product` is `ec2`.